Genes: APP, PSEN1, MAPT

 Availability: The Jackson Lab; available through the JAX MMRRC Stock# 034830; Live

-Age-related, progressive neuropathology including plaques and tangles.
-Extracellular Aβ deposits by six months in frontal cortex, which become more extensive by twelve months.
+These mice develop age-related, progressive neuropathology including plaques and tangles.
+Extracellular Aβ deposits are apparent by six months in the frontal cortex, and become more extensive by twelve months.
 Although tau pathology is not observed at six months, it is evident by twelve months.
 Synaptic dysfunction, including LTP deficits, occur prior to plaques and tangles.

 Cognitive impairment is observed by four months.
 Impairments first manifest as a retention/retrieval deficit and not as a learning deficit, and occur prior to plaques and tangles.
 Deficits are observed in both spatial and contextual based paradigms.
+At age 6.5 months, 3xTg mice displayed learning and memory deficits in the Barnes maze, but performed better than B6129SF2 wild-type mice in the Y maze and fear conditioning tasks (Stover et al., 2015).
 Clearance of intraneuronal Aβ by immunotherapy rescues the early cognitive deficits in a hippocampal-dependent task.

-Single-cell embryos from mice with knock-in of PSEN1 with the PS1M146V mutation were injected with two human transgenes (APP with the Swedish mutation and MAPT with the P30IL mutation).
-The transgenes integrated at a single locus under the control of the mouse Thy1.2 promoter.
+Single-cell embryos from mice with knock-in of PSEN1 with the PS1M146V mutation were injected with two human transgenes (APP with the Swedish mutation and MAPT with the P30IL mutation, both under the control of the mouse Thy1.2 promoter).
+The transgenes integrated at a single locus, Chr2:87862466-87862463 (Build GRCm38/mm10), causing a 3 bp deletion that does not affect any known genes (Goodwin et al., 2017).

 This model was formerly available through The Jackson Lab as Stock# 004807.